-During the current pandemic, most people are left without access to their dental office.
+During the current pandemic, most people are left without access to their Eugene dentist.
 Sadly, some of my patients are going to experience varying degrees of dental pain during this crisis, and will wonder what to do.
 Guidelines state that if dental pain can be managed by over-the-counter pain medications (also known as OTC analgesics), then a patient should not be seen in the dental office for now.
 And even if they are seen in a dental office for something urgent, our current menu of treatment options is very limited.

 So how can someone safely use OTC drugs to their maximum effect if they are experiencing mild-to-moderate dental pain?
 I'd like to outline two strategies using Advil and Tylenol to answer that question.

 But first let’s get some context by talking about the safety limits for these two medications.

 1) Advil (Ibuprofen): An otherwise healthy adult without allergies or other complicating factors can safely take up to 2400mg within 24 hours.

 2) Tylenol (Acetaminophen): That same healthy adult can also take up to 4000mg of acetaminophen each day from all sources.
 That last part is really important.
 If you’re taking any other medications, check if they include acetaminophen as part of their formulation.
 Acetaminophen is part of what’s in NyQuil, Norco, and many other medications people take on a regular basis.

 Many patients don’t know that Advil and Tylenol can safely be taken together as long as there are no underlying problems with either drug.

 The two drugs work on different receptors and in different parts of the body, so they don't interact.
 When taken together as outlined below, the effect is just about as strong as taking a weak opioid.